DevExpress-Examples/devextreme-datasource-CRUD-operations-ASP.NET-Core/README.md

 # DataSource for DevExtreme - How to implement CRUD operations with API controllers in ASP.NET Core in a Razor Pages project

-This example demonstrates how to bind DataGrid to a controller action and implement [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations in a Razor Pages project.
+This example demonstrates how to bind DataGrid to a controller action and implement CRUD operations (such as Load, Insert, Update, and Delete) in a Razor Pages project.

 Specify the Controller, LoadAction, UpdateAction, InsertAction and DeleteAction properties so that DataGrid's [DataSource](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/DataSource/) can perform CRUD operations.
 In the corresponding controller, implement data operations in the actions.